msteele3/tappedin/README.md

 Tapped In is an unofficial Chrome extension and is not affiliated with Instagram.

 ## Contact
-If you have any questions or feedback, please feel free to contact us at [your email address].
+If you have any questions or feedback, please feel free to contact us @msteele020 on twitter or @steelecodes on Instagram.

 Let's reclaim our Instagram experience together!